 - Update OACS with new leadership rosters at the end of the spring semester.

-- Send at least one member of your leadership team to the OACS Service Leaders Conference every August (typically the week before classes begin).
+- Send at least one member of your leadership team to required OACS trainings.

 What to expect from your OACS advisor:

 OACS advisors serve as advocates, establish a source of continuity year to year, and provide program ideas and experience.
 We help with the growth, progress and sustainability of service organizations by assisting the incoming board and group members every semester.
-We also offer financial counseling and help navigating Vanderbilt’s Edog system.
+We also offer training and support in navigating university financial systems.

 Joining a Service Organization